Hunter Technical Support Document

-Note: The rain sensor will only interrupt watering in Manual All Stations and automatic programming.
+Note: The rain sensor will only interrupt watering in Manual All Stations.

 - Make sure the terminal jumper has been removed.
 Most irrigation controllers use a sensor circuit that provides terminals where the sensor wires will connect.
 If the controller uses a normally closed sensor circuit (most common) the terminals will be connected by a jumper clip or wire.
 This terminal jumper will need to be removed for the rain sensor to operate correctly.